Nong Khai province: Local government

 As of 26 November 2019 there are: one Nong Khai Provincial Administration Organisation (ongkan borihan suan changwat) and 19 municipal (thesaban) areas in the province.
 Nong Khai and Tha Bo have town (thesaban mueang) status.
 Further 17 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 48 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

+Economy

+Economic output

+In 2021, Nong Khai province had an economic output of 44.396 billion baht (US$1,168 billion).
+This amounts to per capita gross provincial product (GPP) of 97,617 baht (US$2,570).
+In 2023 the total labourforce was 223,746 of which 222,815 persons were employed in economic activity.
+In agriculture and fishing 106,834 persons (47.9%) were employed and in the non-agricultural sector 115,981 persons (52.1%).

 Transport

 Air

 The nearest airport is Udon Thani International Airport, 56 km from Nong Khai.

 Rail

 The main railway station in Nong Khai is Nong Khai railway station.
 This station can be considered the destination of the Upper Northeastern Railway Line (only in Thailand's area).